G. S. Singhvi: Suresh Kumar Koushal v. Naz Foundation

-The judgement was overturned by a larger constitutional bench on 6 September 2018.
+In the Puttaswamy v.
+Union of India case, the 9-judge bench commented on the verdict that the size of the population should have no barring on the protection of fundamental rights.
+The Bench commented that the "so-called rights" implies an illusion, but the claims were grounded in the Constitution.
+Subsequently, the judgement was overturned by a 5-judge constitutional bench on 6 September 2018 in Navtej Singh Johar v.
+Union of India.

 2011 Greater Noida Industrial Development Authority

 In a judgement on 6 July 2011, the bench of Justice Singhvi along with Justice AK Ganguly ordered that entire 156 hectares of land be given back to the robbed farmers.
 The government had acquired the land for "development" but was handed over to builders for making commercial and residential complexes.
 The bench imposed a fine of ₹1 million Greater Noida Industrial Development Authority (GNIDA) for its illegal act.